Finslerian wormhole solution in the framework of modified gravity: Formalism of Finsler Geometry in Gravity

 is taken into consideration in the Finslerian wormhole model to investigate the energy conditions.
-The shape function Eq. (\ref{Eq.52}) meets every requirement for supporting wormholes mentioned above (Sec. \ref{sec2}), i.e., fulfills the requirements $r > r_0$, $b(r_0 )= r_0, 1-\frac{b(r)}{r} > 0$ where $r_0$ is the wormhole's throat radius, the flaring-out condition, and the asymptotic flatness condition.
-Fig. \ref{fig1}(a) depicts the properties of the exponential shape function Eq. (\ref{Eq.52}) with $r_0= 0.5$ and demonstrates that the shape function meets all important requirements.
-We constructed an embedded 2-D diagram in Fig. \ref{fig1}(b) and a 3-D diagram in Fig. \ref{fig1a} for the shape function Eq. (\ref{Eq.52}) for better visualization of the wormhole see Appendix.\\
+The shape function equation (\ref{eq.52}) meets every requirement for supporting wormholes mentioned above (Sec. \ref{sec2}), i.e., fulfills the requirements $r > r_0$, $b(r_0 )= r_0, 1-\frac{b(r)}{r} > 0$ where $r_0$ is the wormhole's throat radius, the flaring-out condition, and the asymptotic flatness condition.
+Fig. \ref{fig1}(a) depicts the properties of the exponential shape function equation (\ref{eq.52}) with $r_0= 0.5$ and demonstrates that the shape function meets all important requirements.
+We constructed an embedded 2-D diagram in fig. \ref{fig1}(b) and a 3-D diagram in fig. \ref{fig1a} for the shape function equation (\ref{eq.52}) for better visualization of the wormhole see Appendix.\\